 The Science of Prompt Engineering: How AI Understands Inputs

-The Science of Prompt Engineering: How AI Understands Inputs L:
+The Science of Prompt Engineering: How AI Understands Inputs.

 Artificial intelligence (AI) has transformed our daily lives, but do you know how it understands the instructions we give it?
-Prompt engineering is actually a scientific process that is the art of communicating effectively with AI.
-In this blog, we will learn how AI processes our requests and what kind of prompts we should use to get the best results.
+Prompt engineering is, in fact, a scientific process that constitutes the art of communicating effectively with AI.
+In this blog, we will examine how AI processes our requests and which prompts we should use to achieve optimal results.

 How does AI understand our words?

-AI models, such as ChatGPT or Gemini, work with the help of deep learning and natural language processing (NLP).
-When you write a prompt, the AI goes through the following steps:
+AI models, such as ChatGPT or Gemini, operate through deep learning and natural language processing (NLP).
+When you compose a prompt, the AI executes the following sequential steps:

 Tokenization:

-The AI divides your sentence into small parts (tokens).
-For example, "Write a story for me" can be broken down as follows: ["me", "for", "a", "story", "write"].
+The AI dissects your sentence into minimal units, or tokens.
+For instance, the instruction "Write a story for me" is decomposed as follows: ["me", "for", "a", "story", "write"].

 Context Understanding: